newtmitch/docker-sonar-scanner/README.md

 I'm also going to push a new tag based on Sonar Scanner version 4.0 that uses the new `ENTRYPOINT` + `CMD` approach but leave the existing tags alone.
 This Docker image will have the tag `newtmitch/sonar-scanner-alpine:4.0.0-ci` and it's corresponding non-alpine counterpart.

+# Moving to alpine-only image

+Starting with the 4.1 Sonar Scanner image, I'm only maintaining the alpine-based Docker image.
+From the best I can tell, the Alpine-based image is the one everyone locks on, so I'm keeping that my primary focus for now.
+If anyone has any comments about that, please let me know with an issue.

+I will continue to maintain alpine and non-alpine image tags in Docker Hub, but they'll all effectively point to the Alpine-based image underneath.

 # Overview
 A quick [Sonar](http://www.sonarqube.org/) scanner (command line) container.